 The Company has adopted (since 2007) a code of conduct and ethics applicable to the Board of Directors and Senior Management Personnel (one level below the Board of Directors) of the company.
 The Code requires Directors and employees to act honestly, fairly, ethically, and with transparency and integrity.
 The Board of Directors and Senior Management Personnel are required to affirm compliance with the code of conduct on an annual basis.
 The Code is displayed on the Company's website - www.hoclindia.com.
-All Directors and Senior Management Personnel have compliance of the same has been affirmed by them to that effect.
+All Directors and Senior Management Personnel have complied with the Code of Conduct and the compliance of the same has been affirmed by them to that effect.
 A declaration signed by Chairman and Managing Director is given below: